BDC Hamburger Icon

 Differentiators: Unique products, excellent customer care

 Trader Joe’s stores have a small footprint, making it easy for customers to find someone to help them.
 The company’s culture encourages employees to be friendly and helpful to customers.
-This customer engagement is responsible for Trader Joe’s ranking fourth among the most trusted companies in the United States.
+This customer engagement is responsible for Trader Joe’s excellent corporate reputation ranking in the 2024 Axios Harris Poll 100.
+It ranked 13th overall — with a No. 1 ranking in ethics, fourth in citizenship, and sixth in character.

 Dr. Squatch